sist-cs120/project-doc/source/project4.rst

     - Developer tools of web browsers can be used to inspect the web content

     - TCP tools, such as telnet_ and nping_, can be used to bypass TCP implementations when debugging.

+    - If you have not finished the :ref:`Project 3: Task 6 <sec-project3-task6-virtual-network-device>`, you cannot directly use the system's curl tool.
+Therefore, you need to implement a curl-like command within the Aethernet program to fetch HTML pages.

 .. _nping:
     https://nmap.org/nping/